Pain in crustaceans: Legislation

 Legislation protects some invertebrates when they are being used in research; the taxa protected varies between countries and regions.

-Jonathan Birch, philosopher of biology at the London School of Economics, argue we should apply the precautionary principle to animal sentience.
+Jonathan Birch, philosopher of biology at the London School of Economics, argues that we should apply the precautionary principle to animal sentience.
 Without lowering scientific standards, this principle leads to include in our animal protection laws any species for which we have at least a credible indicator of sentience.
 If we have good reasons to believe that a species of crab is sentient, it is sufficient to believe that all crabs (more than 4000 species) are sentient.
-Therefore, it is the all members of the decapod order that should be included in our animal welfare laws.
+Therefore, it is all the members of the decapod order that should be included in our animal welfare laws.

 Opinions

 Advocates for Animals, a Scottish animal welfare group, stated in 2005 that "scientific evidence ... strongly suggests that there is a potential for decapod crustaceans and cephalopods to experience pain and suffering".
 This is primarily due to "The likelihood that decapod crustaceans can feel pain [which] is supported by the fact that they have been shown to have opioid receptors and to respond to opioids (analgesics such as morphine) in a similar way to vertebrates."
 Similarities between decapod and vertebrate stress systems and behavioral responses to noxious stimuli were given as additional evidence for the capacity of decapods to experience pain.

 In 2005 a review of the literature by the Norwegian Scientific Committee for Food Safety tentatively concluded that "it is unlikely that [lobsters] can feel pain," though they note that "there is apparently a paucity of exact knowledge on sentience in crustaceans, and more research is needed."
 This conclusion is based on the lobster's simple nervous system.
 The report assumes that the violent reaction of lobsters to boiling water is a reflex response (i.e. does not involve conscious perception) to noxious stimuli.

 A European Food Safety Authority (EFSA) 2005 publication stated that the largest of decapod crustaceans have complex behaviour, a pain system, considerable learning abilities and appear to have some degree of awareness.
 Based on this evidence, they placed all decapod crustaceans into the same category of research-animal protection as vertebrates.

+In 2021, following a review, the United Kingdom officially recognized decapod crustaceans and cephalopods as sentient beings capable of experiencing pain.